GlitchWitchIO/glitchwitch.io/_posts/2018/2018-09-19-windows-10-on-digitalocean.md

 Once the copy is complete we can run `shutdown 0` and go back to the recovery page on the digital ocean dashboard.
 We then select `Boot from Hard Drive` and power the droplet back on.

-We should now be able to press the `console` button in the top right to complete our windows installation.
+We should now be able to press the `console` button in the top right to complete our Windows installation.

 ## The Basics
 ![](/assets/img/blog/6/windows-region-totalsuccess.png)

-At this point we a have a mostly functional windows install.
+At this point we a have a mostly functional Windows install.
 We just need to complete the initial setup, configure the network settings and enable remote desktop.

 Go ahead and fill in the basics, choosing `do this later` when you get to network settings, and put special care (or better yet random generation) into choosing a secure password.